kristinayige/Focus/README.md

 ## Weekly Report
 In order to incent our users, we also make statistics of users' performance every week.
 Users are encouraged to share their achivements in social medias

+There is a short video to demo how to use Blocklist and Weekly Report [here](https://drive.google.com/file/d/1DKniFlvL0iN5lFwqf6ij6wx-Gv5-TWbB/view?usp=sharing)

 # Developer Notes:
 This section is for developers for Focus only.